HighCWu/stylegan2-pytorch/README.md

 ### Convert weight from aydao's tf checkpoints to pytorch

+You could find the converted file [here](https://drive.google.com/file/d/1MnBuwQzljoFqdQBGFcg-EmT2h73dTQPR/view?usp=sharing).
+Or you could convert it by yourself.

 First, you need to clone this repository:

 > git clone https://github.com/HighCWu/stylegan2-pytorch2paddle -b tadne --recursive